sematext/docs/docs/experience/webvitals.md

 ### Web Vitals in Experience

-The information about Web Vitals in Experience is present as a set of numbers and graphs.
+The information about Web Vitals in Experience is present as a set of numeric components and charts.

 The main panel of the Web Vitals presents information about the 75th percentile of both the Core and Other Web Vitals: